Locust: Current cultural variation

+Usage and nutrition

-Locusts yield about five times more edible protein per unit of fodder than cattle, and produce lower levels of greenhouse gases in the process.
+Locusts are considered as meat.
+They can be cooked in many ways, but are often fried, smoked, or dried.
+They yield about five times more edible protein per unit of fodder than cattle, and produce lower levels of greenhouse gases in the process.
 The feed conversion rate of orthopterans is 1.7 kg/kg, while for beef it is typically about 10 kg/kg.
 The protein content in fresh weight is between 13 and 28 g / 100 g for adult locust, 14–18 g / 100 g for larvae, as compared to 19–26 g / 100 g for beef.
 The calculated protein efficiency ratio is low, with 1.69 for locust protein compared to 2.5 for standard casein.
 A serving of 100 g of desert locust provides 11.5 g of fat, 53.5% of which is unsaturated, and 286 mg of cholesterol.
 Among the fatty acids, palmitoleic, oleic, and linolenic acids were found to be the most abundant.
 Varying amounts of potassium, sodium, phosphorus, calcium, magnesium, iron, and zinc were present.